Update – February 21, 2023

 View a copy of the Claim here.

 The Ontario Court of Appeal overturned Syngenta’s successful motion to dismiss the Claim on the basis it was bound to fail pursuant to the Pure Economic Loss Doctrine.
 The Claim is moving forward on the basis of an allegation of premature commercialization.

 View a copy of the Ontario Court of Appeal decision here.

-To receive updates on the Syngenta corn class action or for any inquiries with respect to this class action, please contact us directly by email or by phone at 1-800-261-4844.
+To receive updates on the Syngenta corn class action or for any inquiries with respect to this class action, please contact us directly at firstname.lastname@example.org or by phone at 1-800-261-4844.
 If corresponding by email, please include your name, your telephone number and a brief message.